© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Rhos Crug Round Barrows is a scheduled monument protected by Cadw under reference RD110.
 View the official record →

-Rhos Crug Round Barrows is a Neolithic and Bronze Age funerary monument located in Radnorshire, Wales, comprising multiple burial mounds that reflect the ritual and ceremonial practices of prehistoric communities in the region.
+Rhos Crug Round Barrows is a Bronze Age funerary monument located in Radnorshire, Wales, comprising one or more burial mounds characteristic of prehistoric burial practices in Wales during the second millennium BCE.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD110.

 Rhos Crug Round Barrows dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Rhos Crug Round Barrows is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD110.